 While pursuing his musical career, Rodríguez has also always made time for prioritizing education.
 He holds his bachelor and master of music degrees in jazz from Rutgers University.
 He obtained his doctorate of musical arts from the University of Texas at Austin in 2007.

-Congratulations to you and everyone involved with the making of El Conde Negro.
+Congratulations to you and everyone involved with making El Conde Negro.

 Shortly after your father’s untimely death in December of 2000 you put your down and “retired” from the music business.
 Did you ever think you would play again?

 After my father died I became very depressed and stopped playing for three years.
 I started up again because I got a job, teaching music in elementary school.
-Then I decided to go back to school and get my Doctorate in trumpet.
-In 2008, I quit again after El Alquimista came out and I couldn’t get any work.
+Then I went back to school and get my Doctorate in trumpet.
+In 2008, I quit again after El Alquimista came out I could not get work.

 Reviewers called it, “An attention getter,” and “A new potent formula for jazz that deserves to be replicated,” but it didn’t receive the attention it deserved.